-It might seem obvious, but we choose our dog food by examining the ingredients.
+It might seem obvious, but we choose our dog food by examining the quality of ingredients.

 Protein is an essential part of your dog's diet.
 We look for a majority of a healthy dog's diet to be made up of whole meat proteins.
 Chicken, de-boned chicken, lamb, turkey, and salmon are some examples of healthy whole meat protein sources that should be listed early and often in an ingredient list.
 Whole meats are the cleanest source of protein for your dog.

 Sometimes you see ingredients like 'chicken meal' or 'pork meal' early on in the ingredients list.
 Meals are not whole meats and vary widely in quality.
 Meals are regularly a mix of byproduct from discarded meats, or sometimes whole meats, which are then cooked to create a concentrated protein powder.
 Meals are added to supplement the amount of protein in your dog's food.
 However, we look to see that meals are not the primary source of protein.
 No meal product can be healthier than the raw materials that were used to make it.

 You may also see alternative protein sources like peas, lentils, and chickpeas listed.
 A similar logic applies to plant-based proteins as it does with meat meals.
 We don't want plant-based protein to make up for lack of meat-based protein.

 First ten ingredients of a poor quality dog food:

 Corn, soybean meal, beef & bone meal, whole wheat, animal fat, corn syrup, wheat middlings, propylene glycol, salt, hydrochloric acid, potassium chloride.

 What we don't like about it: